Pakistan's newly elected assembly meets amid pro-Imran Khan protests - ExBulletin

 Not all members of the 336-member House have been sworn in, with the distribution of 70 seats reserved for women and minorities still awaiting a decision from the Election Commission of Pakistan (ECP).

-The commission will decide on the allocation of reserved seats to the SIC, which failed to win any seats in the polls but was later joined by Khan's elected supporters, who had contested as independents.
+The commission will decide on the allocation of reserved seats to the SIC, which failed to win any seats in the polls but was later joined by Khan's supporters, who won seats as independents.
 The ECP concluded its hearings on the matter on Wednesday but is yet to issue a decision.

 Khan's party was barred from the polls for violating electoral laws and independent candidates are ineligible for reserved seats.

-The ECP's decision will not affect the ability of Sharif's alliance to form the government, but additional seats will be essential to ensure that the minority government remains comfortably placed to pass crucial legislation, and also to contain the opposition from the SIC.
+The ECP's decision will not affect the ability of Sharif's alliance to form the government, but additional seats will be essential for the minority government's ability to pass crucial legislation and also to contain the SIC's opposition.

 |